rencongtang/Interview/OOP_interview.md

 Everything you need to know it is overloading.
 Same method name but different parameter and return type can also be different.

+## 5. What is Encapsulation?

+This is an attribute of an object, it contains all the hidden data inside an object.
+The hidden data can be restricted to the members of the class.
+There are 4 levels of encapsulation access modifiers:
+* Public
+* Private
+* Protect: subclasses can also access the data
+* Internal: classes inside this package can access

+## 6. Inheritance:
+Class can share the structure and behavior to it's subclasses.

-## Explain what is static and what can it do
+## 7. Explain what is static and what can it do
-At first, we need to agree that the RAM for computers are limited, we need to save it as much as possible
+At first, we need to agree that the RAM for computers are limited, we need to save it as much as possible.
 ### Static value
 A static value will make this value only take a part of RAM space.
 If there is something needs to use this value or function, it will never need extra spaces.
-But if this value is not a static, every time it will occupy a space
+But if this value is not a static, every time it will occupy a space when you use it.
 Let's make an example to make it cleaner
 In a restaurant, there is only one salt pot, every time if someone wants to add salt in his soup, he only need to call it.
-It same as the program, every time the program needs a static value, it only need to call it in RAM
+It same as the program, every time the program needs a static value, it only need to call it in RAM.
 But without static, that means the program needs to generate a number of customers with salt, if there is no body, there is also not salt pot.
 But each person with the salt pot will also make the waste of resource.

 And here is a code exam to make you understand it better:
 ```
 class Customer()